 There are premium and elite versions available.
 I have the premium, and I get plenty of flight deals.
 Elite includes extra perks like mistake fairs for business and first-class.
 I personally don’t think that’s necessary, especially as a beginner.

 Below is an example of an email I received.
-There are usually more airports to and from, but for sake of me being able to show the whole e-mail I used this example.
+There are usually more airports to and from, but for the sake of being able to show the whole e-mail I used this example.

 Put away a set amount from your paycheck each week (or every other week) to put towards your travel fund.